 - Clivus 3%

 Simple cysts: Cell line appear to be capable of secretion CSF.
 The cysts of the middle fossa speak exclusively of this type

-The symptoms are variable depending on the filesystem nervous central compress, the most striking are other & shy; focal symptoms with signs of intracranial hypertension, as are headache (head pain), hemiparesis,diplopia (double vision), irritability, mood swings, apathy (emotionless), and impaired intellectual performance.
+The symptoms are variable depending on the filesystem nervous central compress, the most striking are focal symptoms Signs Hypertension intracranial, as are headache (pain headlong), hemiparesis,diplopia (double vision), irritability, mood swings, apathy (emotionless), and impaired intellectual performance.